 Transplantation innovations developed at Fred Hutch include the “mini-transplant,” which requires a minimal dose of radiation and can be an alternative for patients who are unlikely to tolerate a traditional transplant.
 Our researchers have also played a key role in the development of the national marrow donor registry, conducted foundational research on donor-patient matching and made critical innovations in supportive care.
 For certain diseases, these advances have increased survival rates from zero to upwards of 90 percent.
 And our transplantation research offered the first definitive proof of immune cells’ power to cure cancer, kick-starting the now-burgeoning field of immunotherapy.
 Our research continues to advance the leading edge of transplantation and cellular therapy.
-Patients have access to these therapies at the Seattle Cancer Care Alliance, our clinical care partner.

 We are developing new ways to prevent and treat graft-vs.-host disease, in which transplanted donor immune cells attack the patient’s healthy tissues.
 For example, we are testing new pre-transplant drug regimens that might lower risk; filtering out certain risky cells before transplant; and developing targeted drugs that could shut down harmful immune reactions before they get out of hand.